geom3trik/vizia-audio-synth/README.md

 }
 ```

+The `Application` constructor creates a `Context` which is provided by the closure.
+This context will be passed to models and views to build them into the UI tree.

 To save some time the things we'll need from vizia and cpal have also been included at the top of the file.

 # Step 3 - Generating some sound